-Figure 101.
-Climate Control - Fan
+Figure 88 Climate Control - Fan

-Speed Levels [1...5]: sets how many speed levels will be available in the control.
-1 to 5 levels.

-- Control Type: sets the type of the communication objects that will control the fan level. - > [1 bit (decrease/increase)]: orders of speed increase/decrease are sent through the one-bit object "[Ci] (Climate) Fan Control (1-Bit)". - [Scaling]: scaling values are sent through the one-byte object "[Ci] (Climate) Fan Control (scaling)". - [Enumeration]: integer values are sent through the one-byte object "[Ci] (Climate) Fan Control (enumeration)". - Cyclical [disabled / enabled]: sets whether scrolling through the speed levels is circular or not.
-If checked, an increase order in the maximum level switches to the minimum and vice versa (in the minimum level a decrease order switches to the maximum).
-In case of having Control Type: 1 bit (Decrease/Increase), this parameter cannot be enabled. - Auto Mode [disabled / enabled]: sets whether the fan Auto mode will be available or not.
-If checked, the following parameters are also shown. - Dedicated Object for Auto Mode [disabled / enabled]: sets how the Auto mode should be activated.
+- Speed Levels [1...5]: sets how many speed levels will be available in the control.
+1 to 5 levels. - Control Type: sets the type of the communication objects that will control the fan level. - [1 bit (decrease/increase)]: orders of speed increase/decrease are sent through the one-bit object "[Ci] (Climate) Fan Control (1-Bit)". - [Scaling]: scaling values are sent through the one-byte object "[Ci] (Climate) Fan Control (scaling)". - [Enumeration]: integer values are sent through the one-byte object "[Ci] (Climate) Fan Control (enumeration)". - Cyclical [disabled/enabled]: sets whether scrolling through the speed levels is circular or not.
+If checked, an increase order in the maximum level switches to the minimum and vice versa (in the minimum level a decrease order switches to the maximum). - Auto Mode [disabled/enabled]: sets whether the fan Auto mode will be available or not.
+If checked, the following parameters are also shown. - ➤ Dedicated Object for Auto Mode [disabled/enabled]: sets how the Auto mode should be activated.
 In the absence of a dedicated object, the Auto fan mode will be activated by switching to fan level 0.

-Figure 102.
-Fan Control - Auto Mode.
+Figure 89 Fan Control - Auto Mode.